surfly/docs/tutorial/chapter1.md

 <span>Card Number</span>
 <input type="text" size="20" data-stripe="number" surfly_private>
 ```
 In our example, we will use field masking on the last three fields of our order form as they contain information about the client's card.
-As can be seen in the image, the agent only see crosses instead of the leader's input:
+As can be seen in the image, the agent only see crosses (x's) instead of the leader's input:

 ![field masking](https://raw.githubusercontent.com/MathildeJ/Fantasy_Bakes/master/static/s8.png)